 Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm which in itself harms a child.
-Children may be abused in a family or in an institutional or community setting, by those known to them or more rarely by a stranger, for example via the internet.
+Children may be abused in a family or in an institutional or community setting, by those known to them or more rarely by a stranger, abuse can happen in person or online or a combination of the two.
 They may be abused by an adult or adults, or another child or children.
-When the abuser is a child, it is important to remember that they may also be at risk and these concerns should be raised with the appropriate agencies too.
+When the abuser is a child, it is important to remember that they may also be at risk, and these concerns should be raised with the appropriate agencies too.